-- a) D7140 is reported when a dentist completes the erupted tooth extraction procedure and the crown and root are extracted in one piece. - b) D7210 is reported when the crown and root separated during the extraction procedure (for any reason) and both were removed, with the removal of the root tip requiring bone removal. - 2) I completed a difficult extraction of an erupted (not impacted) tooth, where the anatomical crown and roots were extracted one after the other, that required more than the usual amount of time.
-Would it be appropriate to report both the codes D7140 (extraction of erupted tooth or exposed root) and the D7250 (removal of residual tooth roots) separately? - No, the code D7250 procedure is not intended to document a "difficult" extraction.
-The extraction codes do not include the wording (e,g., simple; difficult) in the nomenclatures or descriptors.
-Extraction of all parts of the tooth structure are reported as either code D7140 or D7210 procedure as noted in Q&A #1. - 3) I was not able to complete the extraction of an erupted tooth as the crown separated from its roots, and my attempts to remove them were unsuccessful.
-How should I document this incomplete extraction? - There is a no code for an incomplete extraction of an erupted tooth, therefore CDT code D7999 unspecified oral surgery procedure, by report" would be used to document what was completed.
-All "by report" procedure codes are to include documentation that explains the service provided. - 4) When an erupted tooth extraction is incomplete, as described in Q&A #3, what procedure is reported when another dentist is extracting only the residual roots? - Code D7140 would be appropriate if the separated root(s) are exposed and can be extracted with forceps or elevation.
-If removal requires cutting soft or bony tissue code D7250 would be the appropriate procedure.
+- a) D7140 is reported when a dentist completes the erupted tooth extraction procedure and the crown and root are extracted in one piece. - b) D7210 is reported when the the crown and root separated during the extraction procedure (for any reason) and and both were removed, with the removal of the root tip requiring bone removal. - 2) I completed a difficult extraction of an erupted (not impacted) tooth, where the anatomical crown and roots were extracted one after the other, that required more than the usual amount of time.
+Would it be appropriate to report both the D7140 (extraction of erupted tooth or exposed root) and the D7250 (removal of residual tooth roots) separately?

+No, the D7250 procedure is not intended to document a "difficult" extraction.
+Extraction of all parts of the tooth structure are reported as either the D7140 or the D7210 procedure as noted in Q&A 1.

+3) I was not able to complete the extraction of an an erupted tooth as the crown separated from its roots, and my attempts to remove them were unsuccessful.
+How should I document this incomplete extraction?

+There is a no code for an incomplete extraction of an erupted tooth, therefore CDT Code D7999 unspecified oral surgery procedure, by report" would be used to document what was completed.
+Details of what occurred would be in the report's narrative.

+4) When an erupted tooth extraction is incomplete, as described in Q&A 3, what procedure is reported when another dentist is extracting only the residual roots?

+D7140 if the separated root is exposed and can be extracted with forceps or elevation.
+If removal requires cutting soft or bony tissue it is the D7250 procedure.